somata/somata-websocket-client/README.md

 ## Usage

-Create a client by providing an address to connect to.
+Create a client by providing the connection address.
 Use `client.connected$` to wait until the connection is established.

 ```coffee
 somata = require('somata-websocket-client')